TheraForge/OTFDesignSystem/README.md

 ### OTFButtonStyles <a name="otfbuttonstyles"></a>

-This framework provides three custom button styles—Primary, Secondary, and Tertiary—that can be applied to SwiftUI's `Button`
+This framework provides four custom button styles—Primary, Secondary, Tertiary, and Pill—that can be applied to SwiftUI's `Button`.

 #### OTFPrimaryButtonStyle